ovh/docs/pages/platform/kubernetes-k8s/tracing-jaeger/guide.en-gb.md

 - Service dependency analysis
 - Performance / latency optimization

-TODO: xxx

-With Jaeger ...
+TODO: faire le schema d'architecture a la mano ?
 ![Jaeger](images/jaeger-architecture.png)

 Read more about [Jaeger architecture and components](https://www.jaegertracing.io/docs/1.32/architecture/).

-TODO: xxx

-xxx
+TODO: remplacer DB par le Db ou in-memory DB

 In this guide you will:

-- Install Jaeger
+- Install Jaeger Operator
+- Deploy Jaeger components
+- Access to the UI
-- TODO: xxx create a Go application
+- Deploy your instrumented application
-- TODO: xxx deploy ?
-- TODO: xxx
+- Visualize traces

 You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=ie){.external} to reinitialize your cluster before following this tutorial.